Skip to main content

 Undergraduate Honors Thesis

-For the 2023–2024 academic year and onwards, students interested in completing an Honors Thesis in Public Health must meet the following prerequisites:
+Public Health majors interested in completing an Honors Thesis in Public Health must meet the following requirements:

-• An overall GPA of 3.5† or above at the end of their Junior year
+• Earn an overall GPA of 3.5 or above at the end of their Junior year

-• An Upper Division in the Major GPA of 3.5 or above at the end of their Junior year
+• Earn an Upper Division in the Major GPA of 3.5* or above at the end of their Junior year

-Download the Guide to Writing your Honors Thesis (.pdf).
+Review the Guide to Writing your Honors Thesis by Professor Kristine Madsen, MD, MPH.

-Please note that students must maintain an Upper Division in the major GPA of 3.5 and an overall GPA of 3.3 to graduate with Honors.
-Your major GPA can be found on your Academic Progress Report (APR) on Calcentral.
+*The Upper Division in the Major GPA can be found on the Academic Progress Report (APR) on Calcentral.
 Go to the Public Health BA and click on the “Upper Division in the Major GPA” section.

 Mentor and Memorandum of Understanding (MOU)